-- Screw the tyre filling hose $(5) \Rightarrow$ Fig. 142 $\Rightarrow$ page 212 firmly onto the tyre value. - Make sure that the bleed screw (7) is closed. - Start the vehicle engine and leave it running. - Plug the connector (9) into the 12-volt power socket. - Turn the air compressor on with the switch (8). - Leave the air compressor running until the tyre pressure has reached 2.0-2.5 bar (29-36 psi / 200-250 kPa).
-Max. operating time for the compressor is 8 minutes ⇒
+- Screw the tyre filling hose (5) ⇒ Fig. 135 ⇒ page 203 firmly onto the tyre valve. - Make sure that the bleed screw (7) is closed. - Start the vehicle engine and leave it running. - Plug the connector 9 into the 12-volt power socket. - Turn the air compressor on with the switch 8. - Leave the air compressor running until the tyre pressure has reached 2.0 - 2.5 bar.
+Max. operating time for the compressor is 8 minutes ⇒ • !

-- Switch the compressor off. - If it is not possible to achieve an air pressure of 2.0-2.5 bar (29-36 psi / 200-250 kPa), unscrew the tyre inflator tube (5) from the tyre valve. - Drive the vehicle approx. 10 metres forwards or backwards, so that the sealant can "spread evenly" in the tyre. - Screw the flexible hose from the air compressor (5) back onto the tyre valve and repeat the inflation process. - If the pressure is still lower than specified, the tyre is too badly damaged.
-The tyre cannot be repaired using the tyre sealant kit ⇒ ▲. - Switch the compressor off. - Unscrew the flexible hose (5) from the tyre valve.
+- Switch the compressor off. - When an air pressure of 2.0 2.5 bar cannot be reached, unscrew the flexible pipe (5) from the tyre valve. - Drive the vehicle approx. 10 metres forwards or backwards, so that the sealant can "spread evenly" in the tyre. - Screw the flexible hose from the air compressor (5) back onto the tyre valve and repeat the inflation process. - If the pressure is still lower than specified, the tyre is too badly damaged.
+The tyre cannot be repaired using the tyre sealant kit ⇒ ♠. - Switch the compressor off. - Unscrew the flexible hose 5 from the tyre valve.

-When a tyre pressure of 2.0-2.5 bar (29-36 psi / 200-250 kPa) is reached then you can continue driving at a max. speed of 80 km/h (50 mph)
+When a tyre pressure of 2.0 - 2.5 bar is reached then you can continue driving at a max. speed of 80 km/h (50 mph).

-Check the tyre pressure after 10 minutes of driving $\Rightarrow$ page 214.
+Check the tyre pressure after 10 minutes of driving \Rightarrow page 205.

-• The flexible tyre filling hose and the air compressor may heat up during the filling process.
-Risk of injury!

-• Do not place the hot flexible tyre filling hose or hot air compressor on top of flammable materials.
-Risk of fire!

-If the tyre cannot be inflated to a minimum pressure of 2.0 bar (29 psi / 200 kPa) then the tyre is too badly damaged.
+- The flexible tyre filling hose and the air compressor may heat up during the filling process.
+Risk of injury! - Do not place the hot flexible tyre filling hose or hot air compressor on top of flammable materials.
+Risk of fire! - If the tyre cannot be inflated to a minimum pressure of 2.0 bar then the tyre is too badly damaged.
 The sealing product is unable to seal the tyre .
 Do not drive on and obtain professional assistance.